 Example: Albert loans Good Government Political Action Committee One Thousand Dollars (\$1,000.00).
 Beasley and Crawford are guarantors of the full amount of the loan.
 Good Government PAC has repaid none of the loan.
 Good Government PAC must attribute a contribution of One Thousand Dollars (\$1,000.00) each to be applied to the maximum contribution limits for Albert, Beasley and Crawford.
-Rule 2.67.
-Loans to Candidate Committees by Candidate and Other Non-Financial Entities.

-A loan by any person other than a commercial financial institution to a candidate committee shall be considered a contribution from the lender, guarantor or endorser in the amount of the balance of the loan that has not been repaid.
-Provided, however, a candidate may make a loan to his or her candidate committee from his or her personal funds or from joint funds of the candidate and the candidate's spouse.
+- Rule 2.67.
+Loans to Candidate Committees by Candidate and Other Non-Financial Entities. - (A) A loan by any person other than a commercial financial institution to a candidate committee shall be considered a contribution from the lender, guarantor or endorser in the amount of the balance of the loan that has not been repaid. - (B) A candidate may make a loan to his or her candidate committee from his or her personal funds or from joint funds of the candidate and the candidate's spouse.
 If a candidate makes such a loan to his or her candidate committee, the terms of the loan must be in writing in a document executed contemporaneously with the transfer of funds into the candidate committee's account.
 The document must be signed and dated by all parties involved.
-Such a loan may be repaid from contributions received by the candidate committee, but the candidate committee shall not be permitted to pay any interest on the loan.
-If a candidate transfers his or her personal funds or joint funds of the candidate and the candidate's spouse to the candidate committee without a written loan document, the candidate committee cannot repay the candidate for the transfer.
-A candidate who makes expenditures from personal funds or joint funds of the candidate and the candidate's spouse that are not transferred to the candidate committee's account shall not have made a loan to the committee; such expenditures, however, shall be reported as contributions to and expenditures by the candidate committee.
+Such a loan may be repaid from contributions received by the candidate committee, but the candidate committee shall not be permitted to pay any interest on the loan. - (C)If a candidate transfers his or her personal funds or joint funds of the candidate and the candidate's spouse to the candidate committee without a written loan document, the candidate committee cannot repay the candidate for the transfer. - (D) A candidate who makes expenditures from personal funds or joint funds of the candidate and the candidate's spouse that are not transferred to the candidate committee's account shall not have made a loan to the committee.
+Such expenditures that are not intended to be reimbursed shall be reported as contributions to and expenditures by the candidate committee, or as in-kind contribution to the candidate committee.
+Expenditures that are intended to be reimbursed must be reported as in-kind expenditures on the report covering the time period during which the expenditure was made and be reimbursed within ninety (90) days of the expenditure.